top of page

 Wear a suit but don't be a suit.

-Sense & decide the way you want to be, then be that way - Isola Bella, Taormina, Sicily.
+To take personal responsibility, sense, then decide, the way you want to be.
+Then be that way - Isola Bella, Taormina, Sicily.

 'It is easy to dodge our responsibilities, but we cannot dodge the consequences of dodging our responsibilities.' - Josiah Stamp

-I too have suffered the consequences of dodging my personal responsibilities.
 As if other people were responsible for our conduct.
 Hiding behind grievances, governments or histories.
 Wasting energy talking about poor school provision.
 Rather than grieving its loss and focusing our energies on educating our own kids.
-Instead, I propose we are self-creating beings.
-Who have full responsibility for what we make of our lives.
-An existentialist philosophical stance ( see Guignon, 2021.)
-So to me :
+We are self-creating beings.
+Who have responsibility for what we make of our lives.
+An existentialist philosophical stance (Guignon, 2021.)

 "We are each our own devil, and we make this world our hell." - Oscar Wilde

-My emotions in writing this blog included sadness and anger.
-In particular, we still seem to struggle to take our personal responsibility.
-So as a response, this blog will detail some ways we can both dodge, and take, our personal responsibility.
-We begin with two of my favourite dodges : self deception and procrastination.
+My emotions in writing this blog included both sadness and anger.
+In particular, that people still struggle to take personal responsibility.
+In response, this blog will detail how to both dodge, and take, personal responsibility.
+We begin with two of my favourite dodges : holding an inaccurate view of ourselves and procrastination.

 Fairness vs loyalty